ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 wide swings in inductive reactance, \\(X_L\\).
 Do not just go by band meters!
 Instead, calculate precise values from exact frequencies.

-Electrical height and wire diameter are inputs to the antenna wire impedance, \\(Z_0\\).
-My intuition is that the Nano VNA can take an accurate measurement of the antenna wire's characteristic impedance.
+As explained by CT1EOJ, the electrical height is difficult to measure.
+Electrical height and wire diameter are inputs to the antenna wire characteristic impedance, \\(Z_0\\).
+My intuition is that the Nano VNA can accurately measure \\(Z_0\\).
 This would allow for more accuracy using this calculator.
 I will update this page if I find out how to do that.
-However, neither wire diameter, nor electrical height seem to have too much impact on the final coil inductance.
+Regardless, neither wire diameter, nor electrical height seem to have much impact on the final coil inductance.

 ## Further information